Explore your options

 How do I get into an apprenticeship?

 To become a qualified plumber or gasfitter you need to complete four years of theory and practical work experience while you work as an apprentice.
-If you’re just starting out in the industry, you could take the Certificate in Applied Technology (Plumbing and Gasfitting) to learn the theory before you start your apprenticeship.
+If you’re just starting out in the industry, you could take the New Zealand Certificate in Plumbing, Gasfitting and Drainlaying to learn the theory before you start your apprenticeship.
 Most employers in the plumbing and gasfitting industries prefer apprentices to have studied before they start work.

 Can I get cross-credits towards my apprenticeship?

 Yes, you can cross-credit what you've learnt in the Certificate in Applied Technology (Plumbing and Gasfitting) towards a selection of National Certificate in Plumbing and Gasfitting unit standards.
 You'll earn one year's credit towards your apprenticeship.
 After two more years of part-time study and work experience, you can apply to the NZQA for registration.

 What if I'm already working in the industry?

 If you're already in an apprenticeship, you can keep earning while you study the National Certificate in Plumbing and Gasfitting.
 You'll need to come to three two-week training courses a year at Unitec, and do the practical components in your workplace.
 Once you've completed all unit standards and registration examinations, you can apply to the Plumbers, Gasfitters and Drainlayers Board for registration.

 Māori and Pacific scholarships

 If you are Māori or Pacific, aged 18 to 34, and you want to train as a plumber, gasfitter or drainlayer, Unitec has a scholarship for you.
 We have many Māori and Pacific Trades Training Scholarships up for grabs which cover your tuition fees for selected certificate programmes.
 You will need to cover any additional course costs.